lucendio/lecture-devops-infos/deliverables/exercise_concept.md

 the implementation part.
 Or, your team lead, to whom you are trying to justify that you will work one sth. else for the upcoming weeks.

-The following questions might trigger some inspiration. *(Only to be seen as an INCOMPLETE list of suggestions, and not as headlines)*
+The following questions might give you some inspiration. *(Only to be seen as an INCOMPLETE list of suggestions, and not as headlines)*

 * Where is your infrastructure hosted?